harveyleung/Capstone/README.md

 Deploy to rinkeby:

-Update the `truffle-config.js` file to reflect your infura settings for rinkeby
+Updated the `truffle-config.js` file to reflect the infura settings for rinkeby

 In a terminal window run :